dyzhuu/hackathon-2025/langgraph/API_USAGE.md

-# Clippy Multi-Agent System - API Usage Guide
+# Sticky Multi-Agent System - API Usage Guide

-This guide explains how to use the updated Clippy Multi-Agent System with API-based observation data instead of local monitoring.
+This guide explains how to use the updated Sticky Multi-Agent System with API-based observation data instead of local monitoring.

 ## Overview